pachadotdev/itpde_replication/README.md

 > “rice (paddy)”.
 Instead, we use data from the UN Commodity Trade
 > Statistics Database (COMTRADE), HS sector 100,610 “Cereals; rice in
 > the husk (paddy or rough)”

+## Production data

+Also FAOSTAT.
+Use the data on the “Value of Agricultural Production”.